Hacker vs Cracker: Main Differences ExplainedReading time: 10 minutes

 - Differences between hackers and crackers

 If we turn to the formal definition in the Internet Users' Glossary under RFC 1392, a hacker is "A person who delights in having an intimate understanding of the internal workings of a system, computers and computer networks in particular.
 The term is often misused in a pejorative context, where 'cracker' would be the correct term."

-In simpler terms, a hacker is someone who uses his/her skills and knowledge to find vulnerabilities in computer systems and helps improve and patch those vulnerabilities.
+In simpler terms, a hacker is someone who uses their skills and knowledge to find vulnerabilities in computer systems and helps improve and patch those vulnerabilities.
 The knowledge they possess about programming, various computer languages, code and general computer security is advanced and used for morally good purposes.
-They’re normally security professionals who can be hired by organizations to try and break into their systems, to audit DNS and their networks so they can identify any flaws they may have.
-They’re often employed as part of the red team and blue team.
+They're normally security professionals who can be hired by organizations to try and break into their systems, to audit DNS and their networks so they can identify any flaws they may have.
+They're often employed as part of the red team and blue team.

 When hackers find a vulnerability or a threat, they document the process and notify the organization who hired them, or the software vendor who built the system, so that the vulnerability can be fixed before being exploited by malicious actors.